feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> [1] "If you were Algerian, you might like to sing \"Ya Zina Diri Latay\" when running under the rain, and if you were a flower, perhaps \"Ya Rayah\" to express longing and beauty."
+#> [1] "If you were Algerian, you might sing \"Ya Rayah\" by Dahmane El Harrachi while running under the rain, and if you were a flower, you’d probably just let the rain sing for you!"
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "d46f8553-2cfb-476d-8a0e-721fa84b4b44"
+#> [1] "5a1d6416-b0d3-4c87-9fa3-b1c03196affc"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"